 Attention all Aboriginal students in Grades 10, 11, and 12: We have a program designed especially for you!

-Our University of Waterloo DIRECTIONS program invites you to spend five days living in a St. Paul's residence at the University of Waterloo while attending a science-and-technology themed conference focused on the medicine wheel teachings of spiritual, emotional, mental, and physical.
+Our University of Waterloo DIRECTIONS program invites you to spend four days living in a St. Paul's residence at the University of Waterloo while attending a science-and-technology themed conference focused on the medicine wheel teachings of spiritual, emotional, mental, and physical.
 Get a first-hand glimpse of what post-secondary education consists of and has to offer you.
-During each conference, you will attend various hands-on workshops; sit in on special university-level lectures; tour related faculties including Applied Health Sciences, Faculty of Environmental Studies, and our School of Pharmacy, etc.
+During each conference, you will attend various hands-on workshops, sit in on special university-level lectures, and tour related faculties.

 Come discover a wide range of post-secondary opportunities available to you in university, college, skilled trades and apprenticeship programs.

 The mission of this program is three-fold, including:

 - Enhanced self-confidence of participants for post-secondary success through increased awareness and familiarity of post-secondary institutions; and lastly,

 - Consideration of a post-secondary program of study.